The Perceiver Resampler: A Deep Dive into Visual Information Bottlenecks

 This is where the Perceiver Resampler enters the story.

-Part 2: The Intuition - A Smart Summarizer
+Part 2: The Intuition - Building Understanding

-The Library Analogy
+2.1 The Library Analogy

 Imagine you’re researching a topic and have access to a library with millions of books.
 You don’t have time to read everything, but you need enough information to write a comprehensive summary.